 - 43 Major Units (37 Core + 6 ECS Electives)

 - 27-36 Units of Electives from across the University (Depends on how many courses double-count towards the major and GE.)

-The program offers two concentrations:
+The program offers three concentrations:

 - The Early Childhood Education concentration prepares students for a career in an early education setting.